NateTheGreatt/bitECS/docs/INTRO.md

 const positionWithoutVelocityQuery = defineQuery([ Position, Not(Velocity) ])
 ```

-Wrapping a component with the `Change` modifier creates a query which returns entities whose component's state has changed since last call of the function:
+Wrapping a component with the `Change` modifier creates a query which returns entities who are marked as changed since last call of the function:
 ```js
 const changedPositionQuery = defineQuery([ Changed(Position) ])